Data has become a power source for businesses to create more targeted campaigns, generate more leads, and show ads to users.

 Businesses will need to disclose all this information for the 12 months preceding the consumer’s request.
 After that, they must provide this information to you free of charge.

-Consumers can request businesses to delete the personal information they collected from you and ask any third party to do it.
+Consumers can request businesses to delete the personal data they collected from you and ask any third party to do it.

 But, some exceptions allow businesses to keep their PI, including if the information is required to complete a transaction or provide a good or service.